RenderKit/embree/README.md

 ### Line Segment Hair Geometry

 Line segments are supported to render hair geometry.
-A line segment consists of a start and and point, and start and end radius.
+A line segment consists of a start and end point, and start and end radius.
 Individual line segments are considered to be subpixel sized which allows the implementation to approximate the intersection calculation.
 This in particular means that zooming onto one line segment might